If you’ve come across a snake recently, you reacted in one of two ways:

 The python mentioned above is so large that it hardly has any known predator.
 The vipers and cobras, though small, have developed active venoms that are usually fatal – even with one bite and to living things as large as fully grown humans.

-They are thus up to the task of taking care of both eggs and hatchlings when they finally arrive.
+They are thus up to the task of taking care of both eggs and eventually, hatchlings when they arrive.

 11. Only One Specie Of Snake Ever Builds A Nest For Its Young

-It is only natural to feed and tend to the young we bore: at least, humans are perfect examples of this and how it is done.
+It is only natural to feed and tend to the young we bear: at least, humans are perfect examples of this and how it is done.

-Admittedly, many people have it implanted in their minds now that, a mother, irrespective of where she (or it) may be, has the duty to make certain that its young are prepared for and tended when the time for reproduction approaches.
+Admittedly, many people have it implanted in their minds now that, a mother, irrespective of where she (or it) may be, has the duty to make certain that her young are prepared for and tended when the proof of copulation becomes manifest.

 Generally, this is true for many mammals.
 However, for snakes, it doesn’t hold true, at least, for more than 99% of both the time and species of snakes available.